 Siya had the opportunity to join one of our tailoring schools and worked hard to learn the skills needed to design and sew basic clothing items.
 She was given a new sewing machine when she graduated so she could open a small market business to support her family.

-Siya was creative and realised there could be other items she could make and she designed some fancy carry bags and small mobile bags.She found a need and began creating these new products that no one else was making.
+Siya is a creative woman and realised there could be other items she could make and she designed some fancy carry bags and small mobile bags.She found a need and began creating these new products that no one else was making.

-When the villagers and shop owners came to know about her new business they visited her stall to see more and to buy these bags.
+When the villagers and shop owners came to know about her new skills learned in the tailoring school, they visited her stall to see more and to buy these bags.
 She received more orders from the nearby shops.

 After she has made her orders they come and collect bags from her house.
 She makes them in good quality and charges at a decent price and people are very interested in her products.